hypre-space/hypredrive/docs/usrman-src/input_structure.rst

   - ``0`` (or `no`/`off`/`false`) - No statistics reporting.
   - ``1`` (or `yes`/`on`/`true`) - Display the basic statistics summary table with
     execution times, residual norms, and iteration counts for each solve entry.
-  - ``2`` - Display the basic statistics summary table plus an aggregate summary table showing min, max, average, standard deviation, and total values for build, setup, and solve times, as well as iteration counts.
-The aggregate table is only shown when there are multiple entries (e.g., when using ``num_repetitions > 1``).
+  - ``2`` - Display the basic summary and an aggregate table.
+The aggregate includes the minimum, maximum, average, standard deviation, and total.
+It covers build, setup, and solve times, plus iteration counts.
+Multiple entries, such as repetitions, are required.

-  In library mode, the configured statistics summary is printed automatically on rank 0 when the owning ``HYPREDRV_t`` object is destroyed.
-Applications can still call ``HYPREDRV_StatsPrint`` earlier if they want an additional snapshot before teardown.
+  In library mode, hypredrive prints the configured summary on rank 0 when the application destroys the owning ``HYPREDRV_t`` object.
+Applications can call ``HYPREDRV_StatsPrint`` earlier for an additional snapshot.

 - ``statistics_filename`` - Optional file path for statistics output.
-Default is empty, which keeps writing to ``stdout``.
-When set, hypredrive appends each statistics snapshot to that file (for example, both explicit ``HYPREDRV_StatsPrint`` calls and library-mode auto-print on destroy).
-If the file cannot be opened, hypredrive emits a warning on ``stderr`` and falls back to ``stdout`` for that print.
+An empty path sends output to ``stdout`` and is the default.
+A file path makes hypredrive append each statistics snapshot to that file.
+If hypredrive cannot open the file, it writes a warning to ``stderr`` and sends that snapshot to ``stdout``.

 - ``use_millisec`` - Show timings on the statistics summary table in milliseconds.
 The default value is `no`, which uses seconds instead.